 Those involved in designing, managing and evaluating assessments are aware of the tediousness of these tasks.
 Probably, the most routine process among assessment procedures is manual invigilation which can be easily avoided by employing proctoring services.
 Smart exam software, such as FastTest, features the options of automated item generation, item banking, test assembling and publishing, saving precious time that would otherwise be wasted on repetitive tasks.
 Examiners should only upload the examinees’ emails or ids to invite them for assessment.
 The best part about it all is instant exporting of results and delivering reports to stakeholders.

 There is a considerably lower use of pen and paper in the digital age.
 The infusion of technology has considerably altered human preferences, so these days an immense majority of educators rely more on computers for communication, presentations, digital designing, and other various tasks.
 Educators have an opportunity to mix question styles on exams, including graphics, to make them more interactive than paper ones.
 Many educational institutions utilize learning management systems (LMS) for publishing study materials on the cloud-based platforms and enabling educators to evaluate and grade with ease.
 In turn, students benefit from such systems as they can submit their assignments remotely.

 - Difficulty in grading long-answer questions

 DA copes brilliantly with multiple-choice questions; however, there are still some challenges with grading long-answer questions.
-This is where DA intersects with the traditional one as subjective answers ask for manual grading.
+This is where Digital e-Assessment intersects with the traditional one as subjective answers ask for manual grading.
 Luckily, technology in the education sector continues to evolve and even essays can already be marked digitally with a help of AI-features on the platforms like FastTest.

 - Need to adapt